ndlopez/NowPlaying/README.md

 ![Notification](assets/now_playing.png)

-#Installation:

-Release version is not yet available.
-Lots of testing before deploying :(
+### Installation:

+**Pre-Release** version is available as a zip file.
+Please download it and expand it to any folder and execute the file *NowPlaying.exe*.

+A warning will pop up, just click OK to continue.

+> This application does NOT collect any sort of data.
+It requires an Internet connection to update the song.

-If you by any chance have VS installed on your PC (~8GB) then download this folder as ZIP and expand it on any folder (~/source/repos/) and open the project file
+~If you by any chance have VS installed on your PC (8GB) then download this folder as ZIP and expand it on any folder (C:\/user/source/repos/) and open the project file
 <NowPlaying.csproj>.

-#Known issues:
+### Known issues:

-1. The application will run as soon as is minimized it will show at the System Tray the current song playing on https://www.lapaz.fm .
+1. The application will run as soon as is minimized.
+It will show at the System Tray the current song playing on [FM La Paz](https://www.lapaz.fm).
 2. It should update after 4minutes, however due to a problem with an async function it does not update.

-To update click on the icon (headphones) select <Show> option to display the app and minimized again.
+To update right-click on the icon (headphones) select <Update> option.
+It is also possible to update by selecting <Show> to display the app and then minimize again.

-#Acknowledgments:
+### Acknowledgments:

 Thanks to all the following references, it took me about 4hours to develop this application.